A Note from Susan —

 Photo by Suzan A Kendall

-Fast forward about 10 years.
+“Fast forward about 10 years.
 I was working at Town Hall Theatre and enjoying periodic coffee visits with my playwright comrade of many years, Scott Munson*.
 I mentioned to him an idea about updating “Fear and Misery” to present day America.
 We tossed the idea back and forth, talked about what the model would be.
 How we envisioned a creation of pieces by many voices, expanding outward.
 Pieces would exist independently and could be performed anywhere, and could also be performed as a living globe.

-Blink again and we are in 2020.
+Blink again and it’s 2020.
 A pandemic and a tumultuous election year and the urgency to actually produce this piece (not to mention write it) kicked up more than a few notches.
-And so … The Brecht Project begins.
-We do not know where it will take us!
+And so … The Brecht Project was launched and we were so fortunate to have many creative and caring artists involved.

 - Susan